Introduction

 Corte Citadel

 The Corte Citadel is an emblematic landmark built in the 15th century high on a rocky outcrop.
-It offers breathtaking views over the city and surrounding mountains.
+It offers breathtaking views over the city and the surrounding mountains.
 Inside, you’ll find the Musée de la Corse, which provides fascinating insights into Corsican history, traditions, and resistance movements.

 Tip: We use the DJI Action 4 to film our vlogs — compact, durable, and perfect for capturing every adventure.